Professor Katie Barclay

 Faculty of Arts, Business, Law and Economics

-Professor Katie Barclay is Head of Historical and Classical Studies and Director of the Fay Gale Centre in Gender Studies.
+Professor Katie Barclay is a Visiting Research Fellow in the School of Humanities, University of Adelaide.
+Between 2019 and March 2024, she was Head of Historical and Classical Studies and, from 2021-Mar2024, Director of the Fay Gale Centre in Gender Studies.
 From 2019-2022, she was Deputy Director of the ARC Centre of Excellence in the History of Emotions.
 She is a graduate in Economic and Social History at the University of Glasgow, where she completed her undergraduate degree, Masters and PhD.
 Before joining the University of Adelaide, she held a Research Fellowship in the Institute of Irish Studies, Queen’s University, Belfast.
 Between 2008 and 2010, she worked as a Research Fellow at the University of Warwick on a project, run jointly with Queen’s, ‘Marriage in Ireland, 1660-1925’.
 In 2007-8, Dr Barclay was the Economic History Society Anniversary Fellow, held through the Institute of Historical Research, London.
 She came to Australia as Postdoctoral Fellow in the Centre for the History of Emotions (2011-2014), and subsequently held a Discovery Early Career Award (2014-2017).
 In 2017-18, Barclay was a EURIAS Marie Curie Fellow at Aarhus Institute of Advanced Studies, Aarhus Universitet.
-She is currently working on a project on how accounting practices shape the self during the industrial revolution, funded by an ARC Discovery Project.
+She is currently Future Fellow and Professor at Macquarie University, Sydney.

 My research expertise can be grouped into three areas: 1) the history of emotions and family life; 2) the history of subjectivity and identity creation, especially with respect to gender; 3) histories of Britain, particularly Scotland and Ireland between the seventeenth to nineteenth centuries.
 I have a particular expertise in how people display, construct and understand emotions in a variety of contexts, but particularly within family relationships and childhood studies, including marriage, parent-child and sibling relationships.
 This includes histories of love and intimacy, grief and anger and more.
 I have an innovative approach to exploring how people perform who they are (whether in letters, song, or in everyday interactions), how those performed selves influence social and familial interaction, and how emotion is used as a medium for identity, as a method of communication, and as a tool for negotiating power.
 Whilst I trained as an economic and social historian, and moved into cultural history, I have spent much of my career in interdisciplinary centres.
 Thus, my work is marked by a broad range of cultural studies methodologies, intersecting with literature, sociology, law and gender studies.
 I have worked on case studies that range from medieval Europe to twenty-first century Australia.